yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 }
 ```

-The solution relies on the fact that I set the `execution-limit` to `150` during the evolution, meaning that no program (individual) was allowed to execute more than 150 instructions during the fitness calculation.
+The solution relies on the fact that I set the `execution-limit` to `150` during evolution, meaning that no program (individual) was allowed to execute more than 150 instructions during the fitness calculation.
 Had it not been for the execution limit, the program would have given an incorrect answer for all the even numbers.

 For numbers `-2`, `0`, `2` it gives the wrong answer, because for them the `numberOfIterations` is not big enough for the loop to hit the execution limit.
-Just like a real evolution that creates organisms fit for the environment they live in, the genetic programming produces solutions that are fit from the point of view of the fitness function.
+Just like a real evolution that creates organisms fit for the environment they live in, genetic programming produces solutions that are fit from the point of view of the fitness function.
 Our fitness function uses a sample from a range of integer numbers and may not take into consideration some of the edge cases, like, for example, the numbers that are too close to zero.

 # To Summarize